ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 sons.&quot;&quot; This is to the point, and it is true No na­
 tion can become fully enlightened when its moth­
 ers are not in a good degree qualified to discharge
-the duties of the home work of education
+the duties of the home work of education.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vi:batch_vi_manowar_ver01:data:sn84024738:00202191022:1858040301:0320/pct:5.236751,49.913756,12.616285,9.371856/!600,600/0/default.jpg"/>
 </td>